Faraway Friend

 © Ruby Neumann

 Poet's Note: Written February 21, 2024 at around 1:30 am.
 I hate writing poetry that I feel like I can't share with the ones who inspire it.
 I had a few Christians in mind when I wrote this.
-Part of me wishes I had access to some of the vitriol that other agnostics/atheists experience from fundamentalist.
+Part of me wishes I had access to some of the vitriol that other agnostics/atheists experience from fundamentalism.
 Then maybe I would be justified in feeling some disgust for Christianity as a whole.
 My problem is that most of the Christians around me are still nice.
 I think that is because of the "Better God".
 I am still disgusted at Christianity as a whole system.
 But the people... well... some of them... it's obvious that God has evolved along with them.
 They weren't made in the image of the Biblical God, like many of them believe.
 When "God" is made in the image of "you", he takes on the character traits of "you".
 If you are a nice person, how can your "God" be anything but nice.

 To clear up so poetic prose... when I say that I wish "The Better God" was true...
 That is only if I had to choose between "The Better God" vs the "God of the Bible".
 I like the evolved one much better.
 I still think "God" is unnecessary as a whole... but poetically, I understand that most people still need some kind of "God".
 I just wish they could understand that the "God" they say is shining through them... is actually them shining.
 They have just made "God" in their own image.